GNikroo/No-Sweat/README.md

 * Following deployment:
     * A bug has been found when attempting to retrieve a forgotten password.
 Removed the broken link and will include it in future additional functionality.
     * CSS failed to load and produced error: MIME type ('text/html') is not a supported stylesheet MIME type.
 After some research I had turned debug on while fixing some CSS and redirects.
 I pushed the app without changing debug back to False.
 Once I did so, the CSS loaded as expected.
+    * When updating docstrings, I discovered comments could no longer be updated.
+Fixed by comparing the comment object's owner name with the requesting user's username when authenticating.

 ## Deployment
 * My site was deployed to [Heroku](https://no-sweat-fitforum.herokuapp.com/).
 After creating a secure environment, I created an app on Heroku.